Updated September 13, 2021

 BiologyWorks acts as a data controller when we:

-- Collect information from you to set up and administer your BiologyWorks account (for example, account information such as your name, email address, and phone number);
+- Collect information from you to set up and administer your BiologyWorks account (for example, account information such as your name, date of birth, email address, and phone number);

 - Collect information from you for mandatory reporting to public health authorities;